Ariana DeBose: Early work and Broadway roles (2009–2016)

-Breakthrough and critical success (2017–present)
+Breakthrough (2017–2022)

-In late 2017, DeBose received her breakthrough role, playing Disco Donna in Summer: The Donna Summer Musical at San Diego's La Jolla Playhouse.
+In late 2017, DeBose was cast in her breakthrough role, playing Disco Donna in Summer: The Donna Summer Musical at San Diego's La Jolla Playhouse.
 She reprised this role in the Broadway production, which opened in April 2018.
-She was nominated for the 2018 Tony Award for Best Featured Actress in a Musical.
+Despite mixed reviews she was nominated for the 2018 Tony Award for Best Featured Actress in a Musical at the 72nd Tony Awards.
+In 2018, she starred in the film Seaside directed by Sam Zalutsky.

 DeBose played Alyssa Greene in the film adaptation of The Prom, directed by Ryan Murphy, where she was opposite of Jo Ellen Pellman as Emma Nolan.
 In March 2021, DeBose released a dance-pop recording and video of Rodgers & Hammerstein's "Shall We Dance" for the album R&H Goes Pop, produced by Justin Goldner and arranged by Benjamin Rauhala.
-In 2021, DeBose played Emma Tate in the parody musical comedy series Schmigadoon! on Apple TV+.
-She will also star in the spy film Argylle for the service.
+In 2021, DeBose played schoolmarm Emma Tate in season 1 the parody musical comedy series Schmigadoon! on Apple TV+.
+In season 2 of Schmigadoon! in 2023, she played the role of Emcee.

-Despite initially not seeing herself playing the role and refusing to audition for it, DeBose played Anita in the 2021 film adaptation of the musical West Side Story, directed by Steven Spielberg.
+Despite not seeing herself playing the role and initially refusing four times to audition for it, DeBose played Anita in the 2021 film adaptation of the musical West Side Story, directed by Steven Spielberg.
 The film was released in December 2021 to critical acclaim.
-DeBose herself received critical attention for her performance of Anita, with Caryn James of BBC praising her performance, declaring, "Anita, in a layered, dynamic performance by Ariana DeBose, is the centre of attention, swirling her skirt and dancing to the Latin rhythms that infuse the film."
+DeBose received critical attention for her performance of Anita, with Caryn James of BBC praising her performance, declaring, "Anita, in a layered, dynamic performance by Ariana DeBose, is the centre of attention, swirling her skirt and dancing to the Latin rhythms that infuse the film."
 David Fear of Rolling Stone wrote, "DeBose...strong contender for Most Valuable Player here, whose energy—in her singing, her dancing, her line-reading, her side-eyeing—could power a metropolitan block."
-She also received multiple accolades, including a Golden Globe Award, a BAFTA Award, a Critics' Choice Movie Award, and a Screen Actors Guild Award, making her the first Afro-Latina and queer woman of color to win the latter award, and the Academy Award for Best Supporting Actress.
+She also received multiple accolades, including a Golden Globe Award, a BAFTA Award, a Critics' Choice Movie Award, and a Screen Actors Guild Award, making her the first Afro-Latina and queer woman of color to win the latter award, and the Academy Award for Best Supporting Actress at the 94th Academy Awards.

 Following her West Side Story success, it was announced that DeBose would host the 75th Tony Awards.
 DeBose called the opportunity to host "a bucket list moment" that "I didn't know I had."
-She received generally positive reviews for the show.
+She received generally positive reviews for the show and received a nomination for the Primetime Emmy Award for Outstanding Variety Special (Live) at the 75th Primetime Emmy Awards.

-DeBose will next star in the upcoming science-fiction thriller I.S.S..
-She will also appear in the upcoming superhero film Kraven the Hunter, directed by J.C.
-Chandor.
 She also made a recurring appearance in the fourth season of the HBO science fiction series Westworld.

-DeBose will also voice the character Asha in the 2023 Disney animated film, Wish.